zappajs/zappajs/docs/migrate-0.4.md

 * Express 3.0 is no longer a subclass of the Node.js HTTP server.
 The server object is available as `@server`; `@app.listen` is now `@server.listen`.

+Other changes are Zappa-specific and simplify the API:

+* If you built variadic helpers in Zappa 0.3 you might have been aware of an undocumented, extraneous parameter (the context) provided to the helpers.

+  That extraneous argument has been removed since it is a duplicate of `this`.
+  Helper functions now receive the arguments provided by the caller unmodified.